AKK9/torrent-ip-checker/README.md

 `yarn test` will run the unit tests.

-`yarn dev` will execute the Lambda locally using mock data from `local/data.json`.
-This uses Serverless to execute the Lambda locally using an approximated AWS environment, the result is printed in the console.

 ### Deploying

-This project uses the [Serverless Framework](https://serverless.com/) to define serverless resources and deploy the Lambda function.
+This project uses the [AWS CDK](https://aws.amazon.com/cdk/) to define a stack and deploy it to AWS.

-Use this [Serverless Framework Credentials Guide](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to help you set up AWS credentials.
-If you need to run `serverless` on the command line install it globally first: `yarn global add serverless`.

-Once you've set up credentials run `yarn deploy` to build and deploy the Lambda to your AWS account.
+Use this [Getting Started Guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) to help you set up CDK.
+Once you have credentials and your AWS account is bootstrapped, deploying your own stack is as simple as running `yarn deploy`.